pongasoft/glu/docs/manual/src/main/sphinx/source/glu-config.rst

 Understanding the setup workflow
 --------------------------------
-When you generate the distributions (:ref:`easy-propduction-setup-gen-dist`), this is what happens:
+When you generate the distributions (:ref:`easy-production-setup-gen-dist`), this is what happens:

   * the glu meta model is parsed to build an in-memory representation of the model
   * based on information in the glu meta model, for each *raw* package